videlais/twine-space/docs/technical/object.md

 ## Load story

-When the webpage is loaded by a browser, Twine Space creates an internal JavaScript object named **Story**.
+When the webpage is loaded by a browser, TwineSpace creates an internal JavaScript object named **Story**.

 This object looks for the `tw-passagedata` element in the HTML document and reads data from its attributes, recording this data internally as its own properties: